oracle/pgql-lang/pages/pgql-1.2-spec.md

  - [Graph Pattern Matching](#graph-pattern-matching) introduces the basic concepts of graph querying.
  - [Grouping and Aggregation](#grouping-and-aggregation) describes the mechanism to group and aggregate results.
  - [Sorting and Row Limiting](#sorting-and-row-limiting) describes the ability to sort and paginate results.
- - [Reachability](#reachability) introduces the constructs for testing for the existence of paths between pairs of vertices.
- - [Shortest Path](#shortest-path) introduces the constructs for retrieving shortest paths between pairs of vertices.
+ - [Variable-Length Paths](#variable-length-paths) introduces the constructs for testing for the existence of paths between pairs of vertices (i.e. "reachability testing") as well as for retrieving shortest paths between pairs of vertices.
  - [Functions and Expressions](#functions-and-expressions) introduces the various data types and functions and operations on these data types.
  - [Subqueries](#subqueries) introduces the syntax and semantics of subqueries, which allow for composing queries of other queries to support more complex use cases.
+ - [Graph Modification](#graph-modification) describes the ability to insert new vertices and edges into a graph, and to update or delete existing vertices and edges from graphs.
  - [Other Syntactic rules](#other-syntactic-rules) defines syntactic rules that are not covered by other sections, such as syntax for identifiers and comments.

 ## Notes on the Grammar